 Lentil Stuffed Bell Peppers

 Its been a while since I posted a recipe on my blog but I’m hoping to get back into it in the coming weeks.
 I’m planning on posting recipes more than once a week and also adding in as many nutrition-related posts as I can.
-I also order a new laptop last night and have been working on redoing my bedroom all weekend to try and create a space where I can start making video content for Youtube or Instagram.
+I also ordered a new laptop last night and have been working on redoing my bedroom all weekend to try and create a space where I can start making video content for Youtube or Instagram.
 After my poll, I decided that it would be best to start doing more videos as well as content because although most of you like video its useful to have the recipes and information written up so you don’t have to rewatch a video lots of times to find what you are looking for.